brian-smith-git/Fedora-Dotfiles/README.md

  11) Quit
 =======================================

-Choose the option you want to install, or 10 for a full setup.
+➡️ Choose the option(s) you want — or select 10 for a full developer setup.

+---

+🧠 Post-Install Configuration

-4. Powerlevel10k Setup
+⚡ Powerlevel10k Setup

-If you installed Zsh + Powerlevel10k, start a new terminal and run:
+After installing Zsh + Powerlevel10k, open a new terminal and run:

 zsh

-This will launch the Powerlevel10k setup wizard, allowing you to configure your prompt interactively.
+The Powerlevel10k wizard will guide you through prompt customization interactively.

+---

-5. Fastfetch and History
+🖥️ Fastfetch & History

-    Fastfetch will display system information whenever a terminal is opened.
-This is automatically added to your $HOME/.zshrc.
+Fastfetch automatically runs on terminal launch to display system info.
+↳ Configured in $HOME/.zshrc.

-    Zsh history persistence is enabled, storing commands in $HOME/.zsh_history for future sessions.
+Persistent Zsh history is enabled.
+↳ Commands are stored in $HOME/.zsh_history for future sessions.

-6. File Locations

-All configuration and installer files are stored as follows:
+---

+📂 File Structure & Config Paths

+File / Directory	Purpose

-    install.sh – main installer script
+install.sh	Main interactive installer script

-    README.md – documentation
+README.md	Project documentation

-    $HOME/.zshrc – Zsh configuration including Fastfetch and history settings
+$HOME/.zshrc	Zsh configuration + Fastfetch integration

-    $HOME/.p10k.zsh – Powerlevel10k prompt configuration
+$HOME/.p10k.zsh	Powerlevel10k theme configuration

-    $HOME/.config/nvim/ – Neovim configuration
+$HOME/.config/nvim/	Neovim configuration files

-    $HOME/.tmux.conf – Tmux configuration
+$HOME/.tmux.conf	Tmux configuration

-    Language managers (pyenv, rbenv, nvm) – stored in user home directories
+$HOME/.pyenv / .rbenv / .nvm	Language managers and SDKs

+---

-💡 Notes
+💡 Notes & Tips

-    You can rerun the installer at any time to install additional packages.
+You can rerun the installer anytime to add or update specific packages.

-    The full install option exits automatically after finishing — no need to manually select "Quit".

-    This setup is optimized for Fedora 43 and is suitable for developers of all skill levels.
+The “Full Install” option completes all setup steps and exits automatically.

+Optimized for Fedora 43, but most configurations are forward-compatible with newer releases.

+Suitable for developers of all levels — from fresh setups to advanced workstations.

+---

+🧑‍💻 Maintained by: Brian Smith
+🌐 Repository: Fedora-Dotfiles